► FWD BMW 1-series driven

 You’re as qualified as we are to judge the new One's styling, so we’ll save you a subjective critique on that rather fussy grille and skip straight to things like the increased level of technology on offer.
 The brand’s imaginatively-named BMW Operating System 6.0 is standard fit, although you can get the more advanced iDrive 7.0 version (seen on the latest 3-series) as an option.

 The latter is one of the best infotainment systems around, and while it might not have the wow factor of the Mercedes-Benz A-Class’s equivalent MBUX, the level of all-round polish in the infotainment is impressive.
 We really like having a choice between the rotary dial, touchscreen and voice – it caters for all preferences.
 The voice recognition system works really well, too (you can do everything from change radio stations, input sat-nav instructions and even change the colour of the interior lights).

 Eyes forward and the 1-series is available with the BMW Live Cockpit Plus digital dashboard display and a head-up display showing sat-nav, media, phone and driving data.
 Where the digital dials disappoint (they’re not as customisable as Mercedes-Benz’s or Audi’s), the latter is about as good as head-up displays get, both for clarity and functionality.

-Like the 3-series, there’s a fairly button-heavy design around the 1’s centre console (the whole cabin is very similar to its saloon car bigger brother), but the upside is there are plenty of physical switches for the crucial controls.
+Like the new 3-series, there’s a fairly button-heavy design around the 1’s centre console (the whole cabin is very similar to its saloon car bigger brother), but the upside is there are plenty of physical switches for the crucial controls.
 You can also use BMW’s in-built personal assistant to adjust the temperature, navigate to the nearest pizza restaurant or request a spontaneous joke if you’re in the kind of mood to share a laugh with a faceless robot.
 Think a slightly less capable Siri, but for cars.
 Gesture control also debuts on the new 2020 1-series.